top of page

 The following is a list of recent performances created and performed by members and collaborators of the Joe Orrach Performance Project.
 Excerpts from these performances have also been used in workshops and classes hosted by JOPP.
-To learn more about how JOPP integrates performance material into workshops and classes, check out our teaching page.
+To learn more about how JOPP integrates performance material into workshops and classes, check out our workshop page.

 "Tireless: A Tap Dance Experience" at Jacob's Pillow

 Written by Joe Orrach & Lizbeth Hasse

 Sound Designers: Dino Herrmann and Mikael Sandgren

 Artistic Director: Ron Sossi

 Musicians: Matthew Clark (piano) |

 Film director Jeremiah Chechik (Benny and Joon, Diabolique, National Lampoon’s Christmas Vacation) who brought his directorial talenst to this 12-week run of "In My Corner", creates a world inhabited by dynamic and passionate characters embodied by versatile actor, tap sensation, and former USAF welterweight boxing champ Joe Orrach.
 Blending the rhythms of tap dance, boxing, salsa, and live music into a narrative, at once energetic and intimate, the play is a father-son story of a street smart, wise guy Puerto Rican–Italian kid from the Bronx who comes of age in the ring and on the dance floor.